AntonovAnton/math.evaluation/README.md

     fn = "x1 + Math.Sin(x3) * Math.Cos(x4)"
         .Compile(dict, new DotNetStandardMathContext());

+**MathContext** class defines the mathematical "language" available in expressions - what operators, functions, and constants can be used.
+It's reusable across multiple evaluations and determines syntax rules (e.g., whether to use `^` or `**` for exponentiation, which functions like `sin`, `cos`, `sqrt` are available).

+**MathParameters** class provides the actual values and custom implementations for a specific evaluation.
+It supplies variable values and function delegates that are used when evaluating a particular expression.

 ## How to debug or log

 Added in version [2.1.0](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.1.0)